MV Samho Jewelry: 2011 hijacking

 The Samho Jewelry was traveling from the United Arab Emirates to Sri Lanka when it was captured off the Somali coast by pirates on January 15, 2011.
 Tanker captain Seok Hae-gyun changed the ship's course to keep in international waters as long as possible.
 The crew of eight South Koreans, 11 Burmese and two Indonesians were held as hostages.
 The Norwegian government had been criticized for not being part of the anti-piracy effort and had no military presence in the area at the time.
 The Samho Shipping Company was facing huge losses because it was obliged to continue paying Acta under its charter even while the vessel was held by pirates.
 Though Samsung Fire & Marine Insurance and Green Insurance had insured the ship for up to $45 million, their reinsurance policy through the Korean Reinsurance company would not cover "war risk".

 On January 16, 2011, South Korean President Lee Myung-bak issued an order to "comprehensively deal with" the crisis.
-The South Korean destroyer ROKS Choi Young was dispatched to the area to launch the operation, dubbed "Dawn of Gulf of Aden", at 9:58 am Korea Standard Time on January 21, 2011.
+The South Korean destroyer was dispatched to the area to launch the operation, dubbed "Dawn of Gulf of Aden", at 9:58 am Korea Standard Time on January 21, 2011.
 ROK Navy commandos used a speed boat and ladders to climb aboard while a Westland Lynx helicopter and the destroyer provided covering fire.
 Once on board, the commandos fought a five-hour battle, going compartment to compartment in search of pirates.
 The pirates were found all over the ship, including in the board, pontoon and engine room.
 All 21 crew members were freed, though Seok, the captain, survived multiple gunshot wounds at close range by a pirate who was believed to be the leader.
 Seok had executed a risky plan to mix water into the ship's engine oil to disrupt its propulsion and slow it down.
 Chief officer Kim Doo-Chan stated that he had lost several teeth from being "trampled and beaten ... just for talking with our captain."
 Eight pirates were killed in the raid and five captured alive.

 President Lee announced the successful rescue on the national television networks.
-In his address, he stated, “We will not tolerate any behavior that threatens the lives and safety of our people in the future."
+In his address, he stated, "We will not tolerate any behavior that threatens the lives and safety of our people in the future."
 The Christian Science Monitor, among other political analysts, believe the operation and presidential address were intended as "a thinly veiled warning to Pyongyang that South Korean forces are prepared to fight."
 The South Korean government had been heavily criticized by citizens for a weak response to North Korean attacks in the past year including the ROKS Cheonan sinking and the Yeonpyeong bombing.